dorthyuser/userprojects/README.md

 - ZOHO_TOKEN_URL -> Key name for token endpoint URL
 - ZOHO-REFRESH-TOKEN -> Key name for refresh token

 Build and run as an ASP.NET Core app.
-The project expects appsettings.json to contain Application.Port = 8080 and Provider = AZURE.
+The project expects appsettings.json to contain Application.Port = 8080 and Provider = A